life-itself/community/content/blog/emergent-power-report-2024.md

 ---
-title: "Evolving an Emerging Ecosystem: A Report on Key Challenges and Capacities for Change Agents"
+title: "Emergent Power: Key Challenges and Capacities for Change Agents of a Second Renaissance - a new report"
 created: 2024-02-26
 authors:
   - catherine-tran